 - Teaching Composition

-- Computers and Writing
+- Rhetoric and Writing Research and Publishing

 M.A. theses completed under the direction of English graduate faculty with expertise in Rhetoric and Writing include:

 “Emotions, Discomfort, and Ethical Responsivity: Taking the Risk to Care” by Madison Hlavach, directed by Dr. J.P.
 Hanly (2020)

 “A Rethinking of the Burkean Parlor in the Post-Truth Classroom” by Mary (Rademacher) Grilli, directed by Dr. Courtney Wright-Werner (2019)

 “‘Belle of Monticello’: The Transgressive Rhetoric of Ellen Wales Randolph Coolidge” by Kendall Turchyn, directed by Dr. J.P.
 Hanly (2019)

 “Digital Technology’s Effect on Adolescents’ Writing Processes” by Kaitlyn Trebour, directed by Dr. Courtney Wright-Werner (2019)

 The rhetoric and writing concentration fit perfectly into my professional goals as an English instructor.
 I currently teach both at Matawan Regional High School and, as an Adjunct Professor, at Monmouth University.
 Throughout the program I was able to gain knowledge on composition theory which guided my own instructional practices as an educator and further developed my teaching philosophy and value for critical discourse.
 The graduate English program enhanced my content knowledge and the ability to be confident in my field each day.